Creating inclusive workplaces for neurodiverse or trauma-impacted employees

 Neurodiversity includes ADHD, autism, dyslexia, sensory sensitivities, and more.

 Trauma impacts cognition, attention, and nervous system regulation.
+Both are invisible and deeply relevant to workplace inclusion for traumatized and neurodiverse people.

-🧬 The overlap: trauma and neurodivergence
+🧬 The overlap: trauma and neurodiverse

 While they are distinct experiences, trauma and neurodivergence share common traits: